TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Object definition
 """""""""""""""""

-*Object* definition have to comprise of two elements:
+*Object* definition has to comprise of two elements:

 #.
-It have to define residues to trace.
+It has to define residues to trace.
 #.
-It have to define spatial boundaries of the *Object* site.
+It has to define spatial boundaries of the *Object* site.

 For example, proper Object definition could be following::